ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 In 2022, tuition for full-time students at Roosevelt University was $33,068 a year.

-In 2022, tuition increased 5%–from $31,493 the prior year.
+Tuition increased 5% in 2023–from $31,493 the previous year.
 Usually, colleges raise tuition about 3% each year.

 Does Roosevelt University Offer In-State and Out-of-State Tuition?

 Public colleges and universities receive funding from the state government.
-Public insitutions often offer reduced tuition for students who are residents of that state.
+Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

 Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
 Take the time to confirm your state's criteria for as an in-state resident.
 Each state has different requirements to qualify as in-state resident.
 Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be additional requirements as well, depending on where you live.
+There may be additional requirements too, depending on where you live.

 Explore other Illinois colleges